robinrendle/robinrendle.com/src/pages/notes/design-systems-metrics.md

 - Is it getting better?
 - Is it helping?

-Hre’s a sketch of what this could look like:
+Here’s a sketch of what this could look like:

 <div class="metrics">
   <div class="metric-card good">